agoriani7/Cuff-TIME-Nerve-Stimulation-Comparison/README.md

 * **CUFF electrodes**
 * **TIME electrodes** (Transverse Intrafascicular Multichannel Electrodes)
-* **AIR electrodes**
+* **AIR electrodes** (Adaptable Intrafascicular Radial Electrode)

-The simulations are implemented in COMSOL Multiphysics in order to evaluate and compare the electrical stimulation behavior produced by the 3 electrode types when applied to peripheral nerve fascicles.
+The simulations are implemented in COMSOL Multiphysics 6.4 in order to evaluate and compare the electrical stimulation behavior produced by the 3 electrode types when applied to peripheral nerve fascicles.

 The main goal of the project is to investigate how the geometry and positioning of the electrodes influence: